environmental-modeling-workflows/workshop-watershed-workflow-2024/README.md

 * **Module 6: Office Hours** (1 hour)
   * _Attendees work on their watersheds and troubleshoot issues with the help of the facilitators and fellow attendees._
   * _Discussions and feedback on the workshop._

+ # Acknowledgements:
+ Thanks to Rich Fiorella (LANL) for helping with Docker Container for the training.